 Employees should never sign a termination package without consulting an employment lawyer.

 Employers usually never offer an employee their full entitlement to severance.
-Call us to find out if you were provided enough severance or if you have been wrongfully dismissed.
+Call us to find out if you were provided with enough severance or if you have been wrongfully dismissed.

-Our Ontario wrongful dismissal lawyers are regularly sought out by employees to provide consultation and advice, and write a demand letter or sue for wrongful dismissal, if need be.
+Our Ontario wrongful dismissal lawyers are regularly sought out by employees to provide consultation and advice, and write a demand letter or sue for wrongful dismissal if need be.
 Call a wrongful dismissal employment lawyer today.
 Or fill out the form below and we will call you back or email you back.

 *The word “severance” is used throughout this blog post as a method to teach Ontario wrongful dismissal law to laypersons.
 Dutton Employment Law knows that “severance” is a term of art.
 Dutton Employment Law does not warrant that “severance” means what it is as described in this blog post at all times.